Post Secondary Scholarships & Financial Aid

 Miller Thomson Foundation – National Scholarships Program

 The purpose of the Miller Thomson Foundation National Scholarship is to encourage and promote the attainment of higher educational goals for individuals who have demonstrated a high level of academic involvement, have a made a positive contribution to their school through involvement in extracurricular activities, have a high level of academic achievement (overall average of 87%) and have made significant contributions of time and energy to community service programs.
-Deadline for application is March 1st and information and application forms are available at
+2013-2014 requirements and deadlines will be posted when they are received.
+Application forms are available at

 Overwaitea Food Group/UFCW Local 1518 Joint Diversity Scholarship